Employee Frequently Asked Questions

 • Dependent Care Account (DCA) - Permits an employee to pay for his or her qualifying Dependent Care Expenses pre-tax dollars.

-• Health Savings Account – (HSA) – Permits an employee to pay for his or her qualifying Medical Care Expenses that are not otherwise reimbursed by insurance with pre-tax dollars through an employee owned saving account in combination with a High Deductible Health Plan (HDHP).
+• Health Savings Account – (HSA) – Permits an employee to pay for his or her qualifying Medical Care Expenses that are not otherwise reimbursed by insurance with pre-tax dollars through an employee-owned saving account in combination with a High Deductible Health Plan (HDHP).

 • Limited Medical Flexible Spending Account (LTDFSA) - Permits an employee to pay for his or her qualifying Medical Care Expenses that are not otherwise reimbursed by insurance with pre-tax dollars, however these expenses are limited to Dental and, Vision.
 These plans are often used in conjunction with HSA plans.